 Acceptance into this program is highly competitive.
 Every year, the selection committee makes tough decisions to select the new PTP Fellows.
 PTP is a year long program consisting of two major components: regular workshop meetings and the mentoring relationship with your faculty member.
 Fellows also teach with their mentor, complete a peer observation, and conduct a professional development project.
 At the conclusion of the program, each fellow completes a teaching portfolio detailing his or her work and reflections from participating in the PTP program.

 The program sponsors nine workshops for fellows and their mentors throughout the academic year.
 Many of the workshops require fellows to complete reading or writing assignments in preparation, and all fellows are required to attend at least seven of the workshops.
-All take place on Tuesdays from 12 p.m. to 2 p.m.; applicants should plan their observation and teaching courses to ensure that they can meet the PTP attendance requirements.
+Dates and times of workshops will be determined over Summer 2016.
+Applicants should plan their observation and teaching courses to ensure that they can meet the PTP attendance requirements.
 Beginning in 2010-11, fellows selected for PTP will be required to complete the FIT Introduction to Teaching workshop before participating in the PTP program, unless they have completed significant professional development activities in teaching.

 In conjunction with a faculty mentor they select, applicants develop a detailed plan for the PTP year.
 This plan covers two semesters: an observation semester and a teaching/co-teaching semester.
 During the observation semester, the fellow observes an undergraduate course taught by the faculty mentor.
 (Note: the fellow cannot be enrolled in this course.)
 Over the course of this semester, the fellow will participate in activities that will prepare him or her for teaching the following semester, such as meeting regularly with the faculty mentor, completing structured reflections on the observations, developing course materials (homework assignments or exams), grading, or holding office hours.
 The details of these arrangements are up to the fellow and faculty mentor.